 The flow of red blood cells in the skeletal muscle capillaries exposed to strong static magnetic fields has been reported to be reduced, Intratumoral microcirculation is characterized by tortuous microvessels with chaotic structures and unstable irregular blood flow.
 A study has reported a decrease in the bloodstream and blood vessel density in tumors that were treated using static magnetic fields.
 In the same study, it was shown that in non-tumoral skeletal muscles exposed to static magnetic fields, platelet activation and adhesion increased.
 The magnetic field generated by neodymium magnets is thought to increase microcirculation.

 Magnets can be used to generate magnetic fields in neural electrical activity research.
-The effect of magnetic fields created using neodymium magnets on neural damage was examined in a study where they were applied to 17 healthy volunteers for 2 hours.
-Neuron-specific enolase which is the determinant of neuronal damage and S100 blood levels was studied, the test conducted to measure mental ability revealed that the parameters tested on the 17 volunteers were not affected by the magnetic fields and generated a magnetic field with neodymium magnets seemed to be safe on these parameters.
+The effect of magnetic fields created using neodymium magnets on neural damage was examined in a study where they were applied on 17 healthy volunteers for 2 hours.
+Neuron specific enolase which is the determinant of neuronal damage and S100 blood levels were studied, the test conducted to measure mental ability revealed that the parameters tested on the 17 volunteers were not affected by the magnetic fields and generated a magnetic field with neodymium magnets seemed to be safe on these parameters.

 Skeleton, muscle, and joints system

 The effect of neodymium magnet implants placed in rabbit tibia and that of non-magnetic implants on bone tissue have been compared.
 Magnetic implants reinforced both medulla and cortex around the bone tissue and the increase in the medulla was statistically significant.